JS3 block viewer

 search.addEventListener("input", handleInput);

-The callback handleInput cannot run until the user types.
-With fetch, the callback function cannot run until the data arrives.
+The callback handleInput does not run until the user types.
+With fetch, the callback function does not run until the data arrives.
 In both cases, we are waiting for something to happen before we can run our code.

 We use a function as a way of wrapping up the code that needs to be run later on.
 This means we can tell the browser what to do when we’re done waiting.